All types of braces consist of brackets and wires.

 With smaller, more streamlined brackets and high-tech wires, self-ligating metal braces, which are made from stainless steel, are a great choice for kids, teens, and adults.

-Our clear self-ligating braces are made from a translucent ceramic material that blends right into the teeth, so they are a lot less noticeable than their metal counterparts.
+Our clear self-ligating brackets are made from a translucent ceramic material that blends right into the teeth, so they are a lot less noticeable than their metal counterparts.

 Their cosmetic appeal makes them popular with teens and adults.